 Only once they have settled can you withdraw them to your bank account.

-however, if you make us of our Early Settlement feature you can speed up this waiting period.
+However, if you make use of our Early Settlement feature you can speed up this waiting period.

 Using this feature carries an additional cost of 0.2% of the value which is being settled early.